Convex-Dev/design/docs/overview/convex-whitepaper.md

 #### Actor Considerations

 All Accounts, including actors, have a memory allowance.
-However, in most cases actors have no use for a memory allowance: any memory consumed during interaction with an actor will be accounted for via the user account account that originated the transaction.
+However, in most cases actors have no need for a memory allowance: any memory consumed during interaction with an actor will be accounted for via the user account account that originated the transaction.

 One exception to this is with scheduled execution, where an actor itself may be the origin for a transaction.